stephenw987/Fitness-Tracker/README.md

    npm run install
    ```

 The **Fitness Tracker** requires render and building of client and server aspects.
-It would then be accessible by designated port located in `./server/server.js`
+It would then be accessible by the designated port located in `./server/server.js`

 ## Directory Structure

 The directory structure of the application is as follows:
 ```
 Fitness-Tracker/
-├── assets/                            // Contains screenshots and application presentation documentations ├── client/
+├── assets/                            // Contains screenshots and application presentation documentations.
+├── client/
-│       ├── public                     // Directory for static assets
+│       ├── public                     // Directory for static assets.
-│       ├── src                        // Contains application source code
+│       ├── src                        // Contains application source code.
-│       ├── .eslintrc.cjs              // A configuration file which acts as a static code analysis tool to identify and fix problems in JavaScript code
+│       ├── .eslintrc.cjs              // A configuration file which acts as a static code analysis tool to identify and fix problems in JavaScript code.
-│       ├── index.html                 // Main entry point for application website
+│       ├── index.html                 // Main entry point for application website.
-│       └── package.json               // Application client configuration file
+│       └── package.json               // Application client configuration file.
 │
 ├── server/
-│   ├──config/
+│   ├──config/                          // Contains configuration file for the server environment.
-│   ├──models/
+│   ├──models/                          // Defines the application data structure.
-│   ├──schema/
-│   └──utils
+│   ├──schema/                          // Defines how data is organized, validated, and related within the database.
+│   └──utils                            // Contains utlity functions that assist in the application's operation.
 │
-├── package.json                        // Application configuration file
+├── package.json                        // Application configuration file.
-└── README.md                           // Application documentation
+└── README.md                           // Application documentation.
 ```

 ### Server Configuration

-To change server configuration the user should set the appropriate environment variable:
+To change server configuration, the user should set the appropriate environment variable:

 * The default port for the server is 2001.
 To change this, set the port `PORT`environment variable to a valid port number.

 * The default location of the mongodb database is set to `mongodb://127.0.0.1:27017/fitnessTracker`.
-To change this, set the `MONGODB_URI`environment variable to valid mongodb database server.
+To change this, set the `MONGODB_URI` environment variable to a valid mongodb database server.

 * By default the server runs in development mode.
-To change this, set `NODE_ENV=production`
+To change this, set `NODE_ENV="production"`

 ### Client Configuration

-To change client configuration the user should edit `client/vite.config.js`:
+To change client configuration, the user should edit `client/vite.config.js`:

 * The `server.proxy['/graphql'].target` should be set to the correct server uri.
 The default uri value is `http://localhost:2001`.